zhenlin36/scatter_gather_aes_cuda/README.md

 # scatter_gather_aes_cuda
-A High-Performance Side-Channel-Resistant AES on GPUs, paper will appear on GPGPU'19 (https://insight-archlab.github.io/gpgpu.html)
+A High-Performance Side-Channel-Resistant AES on GPUs, paper published in GPGPU'19.

-Under construction...